terra-money/docs/docs/develop/module-specifications/spec-slashing.md

 ## Parameters

-The subspace for the Slashing module is `slashing`.
+The subspace for the slashing module is `slashing`.

 ```go
 type Params struct {